hjuutilainen/munkiadmin/Pods/DevMateKit/README.md

 ##What Is DevMate

-[DevMate](http://devmate.com) is development and distribution platform for Mac OS X developers.
+[DevMate](http://devmate.com) is development and distribution platform for OS X developers.

 DevMate Dashboard provides a full control over your application and customers, displays app usage statistics, crash reports and user feedback in real time - all from a single, elegant place.